ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Frontend
 {: #frontend}

-In this section, you will create a frontend(web) subnet with virtual server instance and define the rules for network access.
+In this section, you will create a frontend subnet with virtual server instance and define the rules for network access.

 ### Create a subnet for the frontend